bogdan-muntean/javascript-exercises/Edabit-Exercises/easy-Edabit.md

     Alternatively, you can solve this challenge via recursion.
     A recursive version of this challenge can be found via this link.
   -----------------------------------------
-5.Find the Smallest and Biggest Numbers
+5. Find the Smallest and Biggest Numbers

 Create a function that takes an array of numbers and return both the minimum and maximum numbers, in that order.